datkumar/code-journal/src/content/concepts/dev/git/01-git-basics.md

 - **Porcelain commands**: These are high-level commands like `add`, `status`, `commit`, `push`, `pull`, `log`
 - **Plumbing commands**: These are low-level commands like `apply`, `commit-tree`, `hash-object`

-Most of the times, devs would be using just the porcelain commands in day-to-day work
+Most of the times, devs would be using just the porcelain commands in day-to-day work.
+Also refer the handy [Reference](https://git-scm.com/docs) and [Cheatsheet](https://git-scm.com/cheat-sheet) for most common operations

 ## Git Config